Items purchased through links help us. By doing so, we make a small commission at no extra cost to you. Learn More.

 If you're looking for a quick and easy way to measure camera lens size, then read on!
-This is an important part of photography that many people don't think about when they are buying filters or other equipment.
+This is an important part of photography that many people don't think about when they are buying a new lens, filters, or other equipment.
 Our article will teach you exactly how to measure camera lens size.

 By the end of this article you won't have to wonder what your camera lens size is - and you'll be able to make all of your purchases with confidence going forward!